Israel targeted Hamas in Qatar for blocking Gaza ceasefire, president says

 They said they believe that a more pragmatic approach could be found from leaders on the ground in Gaza who are dealing with the bloody reality of Israel’s campaign there.

-Israel’s focus on communicating with Hamas leaders on the ground in Gaza could be designed to assist Israel’s military operation by creating divisions in the Hamas leadership by suggesting that its military leader was a more willing partner in a ceasefire.
+Israel’s focus on communicating with Hamas leaders on the ground in Gaza could be designed to assist its military operation by creating divisions in the Hamas leadership, suggesting that its military leader was a more willing partner in a ceasefire.

-But it is clear Israel has ridden roughshod over relations with Qatar and many other countries in the Middle East, where authoritarian leaders may quietly approve of getting rid of Hamas – a violent Islamist movement of the kind that is banned in the Gulf and Egypt.
+But Israel has ridden roughshod over relations with Qatar and many other countries in the Middle East, where authoritarian leaders may quietly approve of getting rid of Hamas – a violent Islamist movement of the kind that is banned in the Gulf and Egypt.

 Haddad, 55, is a founding member of Hamas.
 Israeli sources said he is known as a deeply devout Muslim who commands the respect of his followers.